scientifichackers/dialmap/README.md

 Ever had to deal with potentiometers, and their horrible jitter?
 Then this library is just for you.

+- Automatically normalizes the ADC's raw values.
+- 100% Dependency free, MicroPython compatible.
+- Fast, because of the magic that is static mappings.

+## Install

+It's a sub-100 line python script so, just copy-paste [dialmap.py](dialmap.py) and import it.

 ### The Problem

 Potentiometers always have some degree of jitter.